kamu-data/kamu-docs/cli/ingest/input-formats.md

   - key STRING
 ```

-See: {{<schema "PrepStep::Pipe">}}
+See: <Schema t="PrepStep::Pipe"/>

 # Directory of Timestamped Files
-The {{<schema "FetchStep::FilesGlob">}} is used in cases where directory contains a growing set of files.
+The <Schema t="FetchStep::FilesGlob"/> is used in cases where directory contains a growing set of files.
 Files can be periodic snapshots of your database or represent batches of new data in a ledger.
 In either case file content should never change - once `kamu` processes a file it will not consider it again.
 It's OK for files to disappear - `kamu` will remember the name of the file it ingested last and will only consider files that are higher in order than that one (lexicographically based on file name, or based on event time as shown below).

 In the example below data inside the files is in snapshot format, and to complicate things it does not itself contain an event time - the event time is written into the file's name.